spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

 ??? info "When to use slice timing correction?"
     * Slice timing can be done on any fMRI data but it is particularly beneficial for studies with **longer TRs** (i.e. >2s).
 For studies with shorter TRs (≤2s), temporal derivative may be a better option.

     * Slice timing can be performed on **multiband acquisition data**, however, with multiband data and a short TR, slice timing correction can usually be skipped without much impact.
 If you decide to run slice timing correction on multiband data, it is necessary to use slice timings instead of slice order, since a slice order cannot represent multiple slices acquired at the same time in a vector.
-If you don't know your slice timings, you can artificially create a slice timing manually, by generating artificial values from the slice order with equal temporal spacing and then scale the numbers on the TR, so that the last temporal slices timings = `TR - TR/(nslices/multiband_channels)`.
+If you don't know your slice timings, you can artificially create a slice timing values manually.
+Genrate artificial values from the slice order with equal temporal spacing and then scale the numbers to the TR, so that the last temporal slice's timing = `TR - TR/(nslices/multiband_channels)`.

-    * If you plan to use **Dynamic Causal Modeling (DCM)**, slice timing correction is necessary.
+    * If you plan to use **DCM**, slice timing correction is necessary.

 1. From the SPM menu panel, select `Slice timing`.
 A pop-up window will open: